Doxuno

 PARTNERSHIP NAME AND PURPOSE

 The Partnership shall be conducted under the name Henare and MacDonald Partners.
 The principal place of business shall be 88 Symonds Street, Auckland CBD, Auckland 1010.
 The purpose of the Partnership is: To carry on the business of landscape architecture, urban design consultancy, and related professional services throughout New Zealand.
-The Partnership shall be registered in New Zealand as required by applicable law, including the Partnership Act 1908 (PA 1908) and, where applicable, the Limited Partnerships Act 2008 (LPA 2008) for limited partnerships.
+The Partnership shall be registered in New Zealand as required by applicable law, including the Partnership Law Act 2019 (PLA 2019) and, where applicable, the Limited Partnerships Act 2008 (LPA 2008) for limited partnerships.

 2.